Posted by Drew Melendy on Sep 26, 2019 12:55:07 PM

 Unsurprisingly, customer reviews help you raise your ranking in app searches.
 Both Google and Apple look to an app’s reputation to quantify its impact on the algorithm.

 How can you get these reviews?
 Well, you can directly ask customers to review it.
 There is some strategy to this, however.

 Do not ask for reviews immediately after launch.
 Wait to see proof of positive interactions with your app.
 If you need help determining if it’s the right time to ask, you can poll your customers on social media to see how it’s being received.

-If the initial feedback is frustration, your app developer will have time to make necessary updates.
+If the initial feedback is frustration, you can deliver that information to your app developer so they may improve it with updates.
 If the initial feedback is positive, this is the time to ask your customers to review your app in the app stores.

 3. Refine your app listing with keywords

 App store optimization, or ASO, is the process of optimizing your app listing to increase the visibility of your app in mobile app stores.
 ASO is like SEO but for mobile apps.
 Like SEO, the main driver of ASO is, you guessed it: keywords.

 To improve your app rankings, craft app store descriptions and titles that are rich in keywords so search results are higher.
 If you aren’t sure how to do this, try this exercise: